 Hi.
 I’m Patrick Mullins.

-I’m a Canberra-based author and academic.
+I’m a Canberra-based writer.

 My first book, Tiberius with a Telephone, a biography of former Australian prime minister William McMahon (1971–72), was published by Scribe in October 2018.
 It won the Douglas Stewart Prize for Non-Fiction, at the 2020 NSW Premier’s Literary Awards, and the National Biography Award for 2020.